Velocity Obstacle for Polytopic Collision Avoidance for Distributed Multi-robot Systems: Multi-Robot Navigation with Polytopic-shaped Robots

 \subsubsection{Selecting Velocity for Each Robot}

 To realize the distributed multi-robot navigation with polytopic shapes, the selected velocity not only needs to avoid collision with other robots and obstacles but also needs to guide the robot to its goal position.
-So we could choose a new velocity $\mathbf{v}_{\text{R}_i}^{\text{new}}$ that is outside of the combined velocity obstacle $\text{VO}_i$ and as close as possible to the preferred velocity for each robot $\text{R}_i$ independently as follows, where the direction of the preferred velocity $\mathbf{v}_{\text{R}_i}^{\text{pref}}$ is from the current position $\mathbf{x}_{\text{R}_i}$ to the goal position $\mathbf{x}_{i}^{\text{goal}}$ to guide the robot to its goal position as fast as possible, shown in Fig.~\ref{fig:environment}. \begin{remark} When the environment is crowded with many static obstacles, selecting a preferred velocity as above may result in deadlock, which could be improved by a global path planner, such as RRT*\cite{karaman2010optimal}.
+So we could choose a new velocity $\mathbf{v}_{\text{R}_i}^{\text{new}}$ that is outside of the combined velocity obstacle $\text{VO}_i$ and as close as possible to the preferred velocity for each robot $\text{R}_i$ independently as follows,

+where the direction of the preferred velocity $\mathbf{v}_{\text{R}_i}^{\text{pref}}$ is from the current position $\mathbf{x}_{\text{R}_i}$ to the goal position $\mathbf{x}_{i}^{\text{goal}}$ to guide the robot to its goal position as fast as possible, shown in Fig.~\ref{fig:environment}. \begin{remark} When the environment is crowded with many static obstacles, selecting a preferred velocity as above may result in deadlock, which could be improved by a global path planner, such as RRT*\cite{karaman2010optimal}.
 Notice that the global path planner configuration is out of scope of this paper. \end{remark} However, there may be no feasible solution for~\eqref{eq:v_choose} in extremely crowded environment, where the combined velocity obstacle $\text{VO}_i$ saturates the entire velocity space and picking a velocity outside $\text{VO}_i$ is impossible.
 Moreover, choosing any velocity in this case will result in a collision, only the expected collision time is different.
 Therefore we need to make a trade-off between safety maneuver and traveling to the goal position as quickly as possible.
-We can select the new velocity $\mathbf{v}_{\text{R}_i}^{\text{new}}$ inside the combined velocity obstacle $\text{VO}_i$ as follows, where $J(v_{\text{R}_i})$ is a penalty cost function for velocity, the penalty of the candidate velocity depends on the expected collision time $tc_{i}(\mathbf{v}_{\text{R}_i})$ and the difference between the candidate velocity and the preferred velocity $\mathbf{v}_{\text{R}_i}^{\text{pref}}$, $\phi_i$ is the weight coefficient between these two components for each robot $\text{R}_i$, and we choose the velocity with the minimum penalty cost as the new velocity $\mathbf{v}_{\text{R}_i}^{\text{new}}$.
-For the expected collision time $tc_{i}(\mathbf{v}_{\text{R}_i})$, we calculate it as follows, where $tc_{\text{R}_i}^{\text{R}_j}$ or $tc_{\text{R}_i}^{\text{O}_j}$ is the expected collision time estimated from the current position and the velocity of the robot $\text{R}_i$ for collision with robot $\text{R}_j$ or obstacle $\text{O}_j$.
-If there is no collision, the expected collision time will be set as infinity.
+We can select the new velocity $\mathbf{v}_{\text{R}_i}^{\text{new}}$ inside the combined velocity obstacle $\text{VO}_i$ as follows,